 Understanding a power bill can be difficult at the best of times and the information can be easily misinterpreted.
 Below are some tips on how to understand your solar power savings.
 We are always here to help so if you need a hand just give us a call.

 Here is an example power bill.
 The blue arrow points to the solar credits line.
-It appears that the savings made from the solar power is only $26.48 The solar credit shown on the power bill is not the total savings from your solar power.
+It appears that the saving made from the solar power is only $26.48.
+The solar credit shown on the power bill is not the total savings from your solar power.
 This is only the electricity you have sold back to the grid.

 To see the total amount of money your solar power has saved, you need to take some readings from your inverter and electricity meter.